mecid/mecid.github.io/_posts/2019-03-06-dependency-injection-in-swift-with-protocols.md

 }
 ```

 Here we have a bunch of protocols which describe our dependencies. *Dependencies* struct contains all of our service classes in the app.
-Generally, we can create and store an instance of *Dependencies* struct in *AppDelegate* or root [Coordinator/FlowController](/2019/02/20/navigation-with-flow-controllers).
+Generally, we can create and store an instance of *Dependencies* struct in *AppDelegate* or root coordinator.
 Now let's take a look at the usage of our dependency container.

 ```swift
 class ViewController: UIViewController {